 Lautoka has changed.
 Today there are new buildings as compared to the colonial buildings of the first business houses.
-There were only a few Chinese before at that time.
+There were only a few Chinese people before at that time.
 I remember Eddie Hin and Kum Poi.
 I was brought up with some of them then in the early-1960s through to the 1970s.
 We went to church with most of the Chinese community at the Evangelical Fellowship Church which was located just beside Jasper Williams High School.
 The church still stands today.
 The pastor then was Pastor Cairns.
-His son took over, Pastor Cairns Junior.
+His son, Pastor Cairns Junior, took over.
 This is when I learned about the Chinese community at an early age as I became friends with them.
-One of the Chinese children (Graeme Leung) became the Chairperson or President of the Law Society [check this].
+One of the Chinese children (Graeme Leung) became the chairperson or president of the Law Society.

 There was also the Crown Theatre.
 It had wooden walls.
 It is where Infashion store is located today on Vitogo Parade.
 It was really old when we started going to cinemas then.
 I don’t know for how long it had been standing before I was born in the early-1960s.
 The third cinema was the Mayfair Theatre which was located where Village 4 is today.
 Crown Theatre closed down a long way back, years before the Globe Theatre closed.
 This was probably due to its age.
 It might have been difficult to resurrect it.